leleliu008/xcpkg/README.md

         ipkg formula edit curl

-*   create a formula
+*   create the formula of the given package

         ipkg formula create curl

-*   delete a formula
+*   delete the formula of the given package

         ipkg formula delete curl

-*   rename a formula to new name
+*   rename the formula of the given package to new name

         ipkg formula rename curl curl7

-*   view a rule
+*   view the given rule

         ipkg rule view curl

-*   edit a rule
+*   edit the given rule

         ipkg rule edit curl

-*   create a rule
+*   create a new rule

         ipkg rule create xx

-*   delete a formula
+*   delete the given rule

         ipkg rule delete xx

-*   rename a rule to new name
+*   rename the given rule to new name

         ipkg rule rename xx yy